WeblateOrg/weblate/docs/formats.rst

 .. seealso:: `Supported formats in translate-toolkit`_

-Weblate does support both monolingual and bilingual formats.
+Weblate does support both :index:`monolingual` and :index:`bilingual` formats.
 Bilingual formats store two languages in single file - source and translation (typical examples is :ref:`gettext`, :ref:`xliff` or :ref:`apple`).
 On the other side, monolingual formats identify the string by ID and each language file contains only mapping of those to given language (typically :ref:`aresource`).
 Some file formats are used in both variants, see detailed description below.

 For correct use of monolingual files, Weblate requires access to file containing complete list of strings to translate with their source - this file